Popular Daedalus liveaboards Explore all liveaboards

 Mostly stayed in the blue looking for hammerheads.
 Had a few passes, and the other group got a great experience surrounded by about 20 beautiful hammerheads.

-Diving Daedalus in July on the Amelia Discovery
+Diving Daedalus in July on the Discovery I

 I liked the walls of coral here best, manta, hammerheads